 Soon after my birth in Jamestown, NY my parents moved to Cleveland’s Slavic Village neighborhood.
 They eventually divorced and I settled in the Finger Lakes region with six of my eight siblings (that’s a story all by itself).
 Through living in a large family, I learned a great deal about community, compromise, and what it means to support one another.
 My mother always worked two jobs in an effort to support our family, and my stepdad put in plenty of overtime to support us.
 We were happy, despite all of the trials and tribulations of a very large family.

-By age 16, I found myself the oldest male in the family with a brother’s departure to the Air Force and my stepdad moving on with his life.
-Frequently, it was difficult to maintain focus.
+By age 16, with my older brother’s departure to the Air Force and my stepdad moving on with his life, it was difficult to maintain focus.
 I did my best to keep my nose to the books and create a sense of normalcy, often unsuccessfully.
 During this time, my biological father was sent to prison after an altercation.
 This was a very bitter pill to swallow, though it taught me a great many lessons.

 About a year later, my mother returned to Cleveland.
 I made the decision to stay in New York.
-Through the help of an support system that included an uncle, school administrators, guidance counselors, teachers, and the parents of friends, I persevered through going to high school and working 3rd shift to support myself.
+Through the help of a support system that included an uncle, school administrators, guidance counselors, teachers, and the parents of friends, I persevered through high school while working 3rd shift to support myself.
 Although an unconventional end to my high school career, I ended up graduating toward the top of my class.
 Even at this age apparently, I had come develop a bit of a reputation as my classmates voted me “Most Radical” student in my graduating class.

 In 1992, my friend John Baynes made a spirited bid for New York State Assemblyman.
 John’s inspiration led me to realize public service was my calling as well, particularly as a Democrat.
 Although John came up short in that race, I was able to take away lessons about public representation that I hold true today.
 A devotion to providing voice to those that need it most as chief among the lessons.